RamonReilman/website_biodock/README.md

 ~$ plip -f pro.pdb -p --peptides 1 2 3
 ```

 ## In/output data
 ### Input data
 To use the tools you need:
-- A pdb file of a peptide <br>
+- A .pdb file of a peptide <br>
     - This contains information about the peptide
-- A mol2 file of a ligand
+- A .mol2 file of a ligand
-    - Molecular information about the ligand, can be used to render it in pymol for example.
+    - Molecular information about the ligand, can be used to render it in PyMOL for example.

 ### Output data
-- a .dok file
+- A .dok file
     - This contains a number of position the ligand could be in, it is in an decreasing order.
 The first ligand has the most optimal position

 - Pictures of ligand in binding site
     - These pictures show how a ligand is fit into the binding site.
 There are also bonds formed and showed.
 PLIP is used for this and gives us a legend to use in said pictures.

-Plip legend:
+PLIP legend:

 | Description  | RGB | PyMOL color | Representation |
 | ------------ | --- | ------------| ---------------|